palantirnet/the-vagrant/README.md

 This will ask you for:

 * A short name for your project; it will default to the name of the current directory.
+* The name of your web root directory within your project; defaults to `web`.
+* Whether to enable Solr; defaults to yes.
-* Whether to copy the provisioning Ansible roles into your project so that you can customize it.
+* Whether to copy the provisioning Ansible roles into your project so that you can customize them.
 If you say no, your vagrant environment will use the default roles from `vendor/palantirnet/the-vagrant/conf/vagrant/provisioning`.
 You can always change your mind later -- just re-run the install command.